 Structure of WNT8A in complex with WLS.
 The 3.2 Å structure of WNT8A bound to WLS with WLS colored in rainbow from N- (blue) to C- (red) terminus, and WNT8A in violet with a transparent surface.
 The PAM is represented as green spheres extending out between TM helices 4 and 5.
 Glycosylation of WNT8A at two sites is in red, as sticks.

 We determined the 3.2Å resolution cryo-EM structure of palmitoleated human WNT8A in complex with WLS its dedicated carrier, accompanied by biochemical experiments – performed by our close collaborator Dr. David Virshup at Duke-NUS in Singapore – to probe the physiological implications of the observed association (Nygaard, et al., Cell2021).
 We show, for the first time, that the WLS membrane domain has close structural homology to G protein-coupled receptors (GPCR).
 A Wnt hairpin inserts into a conserved hydrophobic cavity in the GPCR-like domain with the PAM protruding between two helices into the bilayer.
 A large opening to the bilayer within the GPCR-like membrane domain of WLS may delineate the route for how the PAM is shuttled from PORCN to WLS in an energetically favorable way.
 By comparing our structure to that of Wnt in complex with the binding domain of Frizzled, we noticed a large conformational change on a separate Wnt hairpin which may be the key to understating its one-way transfer to receiving cells.
+In summary, our work provides molecular-level insights into a central mechanism in animal body plan development and stem cell biology, and opens up a fascinating new direction for the lab to explore membrane protein – lipid interactions.

 Structure and drug resistance of the Plasmodium falciparum transporter PfCRT.

 Drug resistance in Plasmodium falciparum (Pf), the deadliest of the malaria parasites that threatens almost half the world’s population, has been associated with mutations in specific genes.
 The protein responsible for parasite resistance to both previously and currently used first-line antimalarials, chloroquine (CQ) and piperaquine (PPQ), is the 48-kDa P. falciparum chloroquine resistance transporter (PfCRT).
 PfCRT resides on the DV membrane and mediates drug resistance via active drug efflux.
 Our progress in understanding the molecular basis of PfCRT-mediated drug resistance, has been seriously hampered by the lack of an atomic model of this transporter.
 Using antigen-binding fragment technology and single-particle cryo-electron microscopy (cryo-EM), we have determined the structure of a CQ-resistant isoform of PfCRT to 3.2 Å resolution.
-Combining structural information, with biochemistry, genetics and parasitology, we have gained insights on the molecular mechanism of PfCRT-mediated drug resistance, identified markers for the development of resistance, and set the bases for future prospects in structure-guided drug design.
+Combining structural information, with biochemistry, genetics and parasitology, we have gained insights on the molecular mechanism of PfCRT-mediated drug resistance, identified markers for the development of resistance, and set the bases for future prospects in structure-guided drug design

-Structure of STRA6 receptor.
+Structure of STRA6 receptor for retinol uptake

 Vitamin A is an essential nutrient for all mammals.
 Many biological processes, including and foremost vision, are crucially dependent on its adequate supply for proper function.
 Alterations of vitamin A metabolism can result in a wide spectrum of ocular defects and lead to blindness.
 Retinol (vitamin A alcohol) is the predominant circulating vitamin A form in the fasting state.
 In times of need (i.e. in the absence of dietary vitamin A intake), in order to distribute vitamin A to the target peripheral tissues, retinol is released in the bloodstream from the liver, the main body storage site of the vitamin, bound to retinol- binding protein (RBP).
 Inside the cells, retinol binds specific intracellular carriers, namely cellular retinol-binding proteins, and it serves as a precursor for the active vitamin A forms: retinaldehyde, critical for vision, and retinoic acid, the ligand for specific nuclear receptors that regulate the transcription of hundreds of target genes.
 STRA6, the putative plasma membrane receptor for RBP, was identified in 2007.
 However, its mechanism of action has remained elusive, not least due to the absence of any structural information.
 We have determined the structure of STRA6 determined to 3.9 Å resolution by single-particle cryo-electron microscopy (improved to 3.1 Å resolution with protein reconstituted in nanodisc).
 The atomic model of STRA6 provides a template to guide our understanding at a molecular level on how this protein may function, and to further investigate its physiological role.